 Seashore is a bitmap image editor.
-The program is open source.
+The program is free and open source.
 If the program is not coöperating, save your work and restart it.

 Options Panel